OWEN D. HILL

 trees, taught school, leased oil and gas lands, sold Evangelist Sam Jones'

-kept general store, organized Hill Brothers Lumber Company, organized
+sermons, kept general store, organized Hill Brothers Lumber Company, organized

 the Northwestern Manufacturing Company, and Clendenin State Bank, and in